UofABioinformaticsHub/2014_SchwensowGBS/README.md

 ## Analytic scripts

-The bulk of the data analysis was performed in R with code available inthe following locations:
+The bulk of the data analysis was performed in R with code available in the following locations:

 1. [Checking the results of Demultiplexing](R/01_checkDemux)
 2. [Checking the quality of alignments](R/02_checkAlignments)